cover

 Abstract

-The continuous exodus of health workers known as ‘’Japa’’ and the intention of many to leave their current job is worrisome and need urgent research attention in Nigeria.
-This study investigates the role of psychological contract breach on turnover intention.
-The study also further examines the mediating role of organizational climate in the relationship between psychological contract breach and turnover intention among health workers.
-The study adopted a cross-sectional study with a total of 146 health workers aged 20-59years (female = 70.5%; mean age = 34.80±8.87years).
-The study found that psychological contract breach associated positively with turnover intention, but negatively with organizational climate.
-Organizational climate was also linked negatively with turnover intention, while organizational climate partially mediated the positive link between psychological contract breach-turnover intention link.
-The study concludes that psychological contract breach fuel turnover intention while organizational climate serves as buffer between psychological contract breach and turnover intention.
-Therefore, efforts promoting favourable organizational culture can help improve and sustain employees' psychological agreements which may help reduce turnover intention among health workers.
+In Nigeria, the continuous exodus of health workers, known as ’Japa’, and the intention of many to leave their current jobs is worrisome and needs urgent attention.
+This study investigated the role of psychological contract breach on turnover intention.
+The study also further examined the mediating role of organizational climate in the relationship between psychological contract breach and turnover intention among health workers.
+The study adopted a cross-sectional study with a total of 146 health workers aged 20-59 years (male=29.5%, female=70.5%; M age=34.80).
+The study found that psychological contract breach has a positive correlation with turnover intention, but the correlation is negative with organizational climate.
+Organizational climate was also found to have a negative relationship with turnover intention, while organizational climate partially mediates the positive relationship between psychological contract breach and turnover intention.
+The study concluded that psychological contract breach fuels turnover intention, while organizational climate serves as a buffer between psychological contract breach and turnover intention.
+Therefore, efforts promoting a favorable organizational culture can help improve and sustain employees' psychological agreements, which may help reduce turnover intention among health workers.

 Academic Journal of Psychology and Counseling Vol. 6 No. 2 (2025): May 2025 - October 2025